 Next came A Splendid Defiance – the first of my Civil War novels and possibly, still, the one dearest to my heart.
 I love the seventeenth century and Banbury made the perfect backdrop – a town full of Puritans and a castle held for four years and through an epic fourteen-week siege by the Cavaliers.
 It was a wonderful opportunity to tell the true story of just one English castle and the real men who defended it.

-My Roundheads & Cavaliers series:- The Black Madonna, Garland of Straw, The King’s Falcon and Lords of Misrule.
+Inevitably, Defiance led to further novels set in the same period.My Roundheads & Cavaliers series:- The Black Madonna, Garland of Straw, The King’s Falcon and Lords of Misrule.

+The series began in 1639 and, by the end of Misrule, has reached 1655.
 There may be one more book to come, featuring Toby Maxwell and the Restoration … but only time will tell.

 Part-way through writing the R&C books, I decided I needed a change of pace – hence The Parfit Knight and The Mesalliance.
 Why the mid-Georgians rather than the Regency?

 I could be flippant and say I’ve a fondness for men with long hair … which would be true but isn’t by any means the whole story.
 I find the period more robust and less constrained; and the fashions in general – but particularly for the men – were much more flamboyant and, in my opinion, sexier.
-Two years ago, I added The Player to this series and at that point decided on a new departure.
-Audio books.
-The first three Rockliffe books and also A Splendid Defiance are currently available in audio, narrated by superbly-talented Alex Wyndham.
-He was kind enough to say that he is particularly proud of Defiance and that it was “a rare pleasure to narrate“.
+Two years ago, I added The Player to this series and, more recently, The Wicked Cousin.